 Students and Families- please use the links to the right to access program resources.

-100% of EACHS graduates have an affordable post-secondary option
+Percent of EACHS class of 2021 that has an affordable post-secondary option

 At Excel we have a ratio of 50 students to 1 College and Career Counselor compared to the American School Counselors Association recommendation of 250 students to counselor